 - Adventure Time: The Secret of the Nameless Kingdom for the 3DS, PlayStation 3, Xbox 360 and PC.

 - Regular Show: Mordecai and Rigby in 8-bit Land for the 3DS.

 - Double Dragon Neon, a remake of the original Double Dragon game for PlayStation Network, Xbox LIVE Arcade, and PC.

 - Hotel Transylvania, a Nintendo DS and 3DS game.

 - DuckTales: Remastered, a remake of the original Capcom Nintendo Entertainment System game.
 Was released on August 2013 for PlayStation Network, Wii U eShop, and PC via Steam; the Xbox Live Arcade version was released the following month.

 - Wonder Momo, a remake/sequel of the original arcade game by Namco for PC and Android.
-Based on the webcomic at Bandai Namco's Shifty Look website.
-Currently scheduled to be released some time in the first quarter of 2014.
+Based on the webcomic at Bandai Namco's now-defunct Shifty Look website.